-Our original protocol would have included a header file that contains information about the data packet.
+Our protocol will include a header file that contains information about the data packet.
 It will start with a packet declaration.
 This is a known bit sequence that will tell the receiving end that a packet is starting.
-The length of this sequence would be decided upon after testing, however, we would have chosen to start with a 4 bit sequence to begin with and move up from there if we encounter false starts.
-If we chose to go any lower, we may get many false patterns of the same sequence and will falsely tell the receiving end that a new packet has started.
+The length of this sequence will be decided upon after testing, however, we will choose to start with a 4 bit sequence to begin with and move up from there if we encounter false starts.
+If we choose to go any lower, we may get many false patterns of the same sequence and will falsely tell the receiving end that a new packet has started.
 After the header we will have the total length of the packet.
 This will allow the receiving end to retrieve the packet out of the buffer and begin its decoding.

-After the initialization code and the length, there would have been a 3 Byte action code.
+After the initialization code and the length, there will be a 3 Byte action code.
 Having a large action code will provide us with more than enough unique action calls and will leave plenty of room for more.
 These calls are for specific requests that correspond to a known action.
 For instance the code AAA [hex] may correspond to the reset command.
 The receiving end will see 1010 1010 1010 [binary] come in the action command portion and know that the system will need to be reset.
 This sort of command will not have any more than this information, so there would be no need to have any additional information.
 However, for complex commands, a form of subcommand may be necessary.

+Packet Section # Bytes

 Initialization Byte Sequence 4

-- Length 2
+Length 2

-- Action Code 3
+Action Code 3

-- Packet Data 16
+Packet Data 16

 Sub-Packet Data

 CRC 1

+Table O David ( Law